 Every employee you hire must be offered at least the minimum work standards legislated by the federal and provincial governments.

-In addition to the standards set out for things like minimum wage, overtime, and vacation pay, employment laws also dictate employee termination requirements and the timing of payments.
+In addition to the standards set out for minimum wage, overtime, and vacation pay, employment laws also dictate employee termination requirements and the timing of payments.

 For example, as an employer, you must run payroll at least twice a month by choosing a frequency of bi-weekly or semi-monthly pay period.
 In either case, employee pay periods cannot be longer than 16 days.